kavia-common/online-assessment-and-interview-platform-115-124/web_frontend/README.md

   - When REACT_APP_ENABLE_MOCKS is "true", returns mocked responses without calling backend.
 - WebSocket (src/services/websocket.js):
   - createWS(path, params) builds ws URL using wsBase and query string params.
+  - Auto-reconnects with exponential backoff and exposes sendSafe/subscribe helpers.
   - Logs a warning if wsBase is not configured and returns null.

 ## Assumed REST and WebSocket Endpoints